Welcome to the DDF QuickStart Guide, your gateway to understanding the intriguing dance between your body and the food it craves.

 While the world of nutrition and metabolism might seem like a confusing maze, the fundamentals of harnessing your blood glucose as a trusty fuel gauge to steer your eating habits are refreshingly straightforward.

-This QuickStart guide will give you a high-level overview of the process we guide participants through in the 30-Day Data-Driven Fasting Challenges.
+In this guide, we’ll give you a high-level overview of the Data-Driven Fasting processes we guide participants through in the 30-day Data-Driven Fasting Challenges.

 The Purpose of DDF

 - Validate your hunger using your blood glucose as a fuel gauge.

 - Retrain hunger signals to align with your need for fuel.

 - You test to validate your hunger, not eat because your blood sugars are below trigger when you are not hungry.